-The contents of the esophagus can pass into the mediastinum, the surrounding area in the chest, when there is a hole in the esophagus.
+The contents of the esophagus can pass into the area surrounding area in the chest (mediastinum), when there is a hole in the esophagus.
 This often results in infection of the mediastinum (mediastinitis).

 The most common cause of an esophageal perforation is injury during a medical procedure.
 However, the use of flexible instruments has made this problem rare.